Dhyani01/chrome-extension/README.md

-Chrome Extension for Spoilers But For any Input By User inspired by rachitiitr
+* Chrome Extension for Spoilers But For any Input By User
+* Inspired by rachitiitr